femtotrader/OnlineTechnicalIndicators.jl/docs/src/index.md

 It's inspired by Python project [talipp](https://github.com/nardew/talipp) which is used as "reference implementation" for unit tests.

-It depends especially on [OnlineStatsBase.jl](https://github.com/joshday/OnlineStatsBase.jl) and [OnlineStats.jl](https://github.com/joshday/OnlineStatsBase.jl).
+It depends especially on [OnlineStatsBase.jl](https://github.com/joshday/OnlineStatsBase.jl).

 🚧 This software is under construction.
 API can have breaking changes.